Hassan-2k03/baggage-storage-room/README.md

 # Baggage Management System

-This repository contains a C implementation of a Baggage Management System using hash tables and priority queues.
+This repository contains a C implementation of a Baggage Management System using hash table.
 The system allows users to manage baggage items, their owners, and check-in times through a command-line interface.

 ## Files